dhlab-basel/Sipi/README.md

 # Overview #

-SIPI (Simple Image Presentation Interface) is a IIIFv2 image server written in C++ that uses several open source libraries for metadata handling.
+Sipi (Simple Image Presentation Interface) is a IIIFv2 image server written in C++ that uses several open source libraries for metadata handling.
 It runs on Unix, Linux (Ubuntu, CentOS) and unix-like systems, including OS X 10.11 El Capitan).
 Compiling it for windows might be possible, but it is up to you - good luck!

-SIPI is developed by the [Digital Humanities Lab](http://www.dhlab.unibas.ch) at the [University of Basel](https://www.unibas.ch/en.html).
+Sipi is developed by the [Digital Humanities Lab](http://www.dhlab.unibas.ch) at the [University of Basel](https://www.unibas.ch/en.html).

-SIPI is [free software](http://www.gnu.org/philosophy/free-sw.en.html), released under the [GNU Affero General Public License](http://www.gnu.org/licenses/agpl-3.0.en.html).
+Sipi is [free software](http://www.gnu.org/philosophy/free-sw.en.html), released under the [GNU Affero General Public License](http://www.gnu.org/licenses/agpl-3.0.en.html).
-SIPI uses the kakadu-library for JPEG2000 support.
+Sipi uses the kakadu-library for JPEG2000 support.
 Kakadu ( http://kakadusoftware.com/ ) is a commercial high-performance library which implements the full JPEG2000 stack.
 Kakadu must be licensed and downloaded separately by the user.
 We do not provide the Kakadu library.
-The current version of SIPI requires version "v7_8-01382N" of kakadu.
+The current version of Sipi requires version "v7_8-01382N" of kakadu.
 The zip-File must be copied into the "vendor" subdirectory with the name "v7_8-01382N.zip".

-SIPI uses the Adobe ICC Color profiles which are automatically downloaded by the cmake process into a file called "icc.zip".
+Sipi uses the Adobe ICC Color profiles which are automatically downloaded by the cmake process into a file called "icc.zip".
 The user is responsible for reading and agreeing with the license conditions of Adobe as written in the provided file "Color Profile EULA.pdf"!

 The build process relies on cmake.